directdemocracy-vote/www/white_paper.md

 These features are currently offered by the [Android Play Integrity](https://developer.android.com/google/play/integrity) and the [Apple iOS DeviceCheck](https://developer.apple.com/documentation/devicecheck).
 An integrity check is performed each time a citizen wants to publish a citizen, endorsement or registration publication.
 If the check is successful, the app will also sign the publication on server-side of the app and publish it at the notary indicated by the client-side of the app.
-This way, the notary has no clue on the IP address of the client and won't be able to correlate it with an anonymous ballots coming from the client-side of the app.
+This way, the notary has no clue on the IP address of the client.

 #### App Transparency